slagathor34/awx-azure-windows-ee/SECRETS_SETUP.md

 This document explains how to set up the required GitHub secrets for the Red Hat and Windows automation workflows.

+## Workflow Targeting

+The workflow supports flexible targeting options:

+- **Windows Only** (default): Configure only `WINDOWS_USERNAME` and `WINDOWS_PASSWORD` secrets
+- **Red Hat Only**: Configure only SSH keys or Red Hat credentials
+- **Both Platforms**: Configure secrets for both Windows and Red Hat systems

+You can select the target OS when manually triggering the workflow from the Actions tab.

 ## Required Secrets

 The GitHub Actions workflow requires the following secrets to be configured in your repository settings.